USACE/cwms-data-api/docs/source/decisions/index.rst

 ========

-Below are agree upon decision choices regarding the usage of the API.
+Below are agreed upon decision choices regarding the usage of the API.
 Please note that certain decisions may be agreed upon before implementation.
 Whether or not a particular choice is implemented will be marked for each decision record.